Egyptian Goddess Isis: Origin Story, Family, Powers & Role

 Her role in Osiris’s resurrection

 During the reign of Osiris, it was believed that the land of Egypt was a very prosperous and peaceful place.
 Osiris and Isis introduced law and order (i.e. Ma’at’s law) to the Egyptians.
 However, lurking in the shadows was the god Set (Seth), Osiris’s younger brother.
-Set had grown very jealous of Osiris’s reign.
+Set, the Egyptian deity of chaos and destruction, had grown very jealous of Osiris’s reign.
 Hence he plotted to usurp Osiris.

 Set organized a lavish party for the Egyptian gods and goddesses.
 During the party, he tricked Osiris into entering a magical casket.
 Set then sealed the casket and threw it into the Nile River.
 With Osiris out of the way, Set went on to become the ruler of Egypt.